Energy-Consumption Advantage of Quantum Computation: General bounds on energy consumption of computation

 \paragraph*{Maximum work cost for implementing an elementary gate.} We here analyze the work cost per qubit for performing each elementary quantum gate in the gate set, which is to be bounded by a constant independent of the size of the problem the gates are used to solve.

 The work cost of each gate is determined as follows.
 In degenerate quantum computing, that is, when all computational basis states are energy-degenerate, unitary operations would be free in terms of the energetic cost~\cite{Brandao2013,Lostaglio2019,Liu2019}.
 Any implementation of a quantum computer on a physical platform inherently requires some energy splitting of the qubits in order to control their state.
 Several works have been investigating the fundamental lower and achievable energy cost of performing unitary operations~\cite{Misra2016,Bakhshinezhad2019,Chiribella2021}, often with the goal to estimate \textit{control costs} to achieve a certain target fidelity in implementing a given unitary gate.
 Physical realizations of the quantum gate are never perfect, but the requirement of the threshold theorem for fault-tolerant quantum computation (FTQC) is that the physical error rate of the elementary gates should be below a certain threshold constant~\cite{10.1145/258533.258579,10.1137/S0097539799359385,548464,Kitaev_1997,doi:10.1098/rspa.1998.0166,10.5555/2011665.2011666,10.1007/11786986_6,PhysRevA.71.012336,doi:10.1063/1.1499754,PhysRevLett.109.180502,gottesman2014faulttolerant,Yamasaki2022}.
-The existence of a constant threshold for FTQC implies that the work cost of performing a unitary operation within a better fidelity than the threshold can also be bounded by some constant.
-We can therefore take the maximum work cost per qubit over the gates in the gate set, which is a constant independent of the problem size, i.e.,
+The existence of a finite threshold for FTQC implies that the work cost of performing a unitary operation within a better fidelity than the threshold can also be bounded.
+We can, therefore, take the maximum work cost per qubit over the gates in the universal gate set as

-where we have split the cost into single-qubit energy $E_\mathrm{qubit}$ in~\eqref{eq:E_qubit} and a constant $E_\text{ctrl.}$ representing the control cost per qubit in the order of

-Note that when $E_\mathrm{qubit}$ is small, $E_\text{ctrl.}$ can be much larger than $E_\mathrm{qubit}$ due to the constant factor in $O(E_\mathrm{qubit})$; however,~\eqref{eq:E_ctrl} means that the control cost $E_\text{ctrl.}$ should not grow faster than the energy scale of each qubit even if $E_\mathrm{qubit}$ becomes large (see, e.g., Ref.~\cite{Chiribella2021} as well as Appendix~\ref{appendix:model_details}).
-The cost $\mathcal W_\text{max,el.}$ is to be understood as the maximum per-qubit gate cost taken over all elementary gates from the gate set.
-In other words, $\mathcal W_\text{max,el.}$ is the maximum energy consumption per qubit per single-depth part of the circuit of the computer in Fig.~\ref{fig:generic_algo}.
+which splits into a contribution from the single-qubit energy change $E_\mathrm{qubit}$ and the remaining contribution $E_\text{ctrl.}$ representing the control cost per qubit.
+The universal gate set includes multiqubit gates such as CNOT gates, and for a multiqubit gate, the per-qubit work cost in~\eqref{eq:max_elementary_cost} represents the total work cost divided by the number of qubits involved in the gate.
+We will explain $E_\mathrm{qubit}$ and $E_\text{ctrl.}$ in the following.